onflow/flow/agendas/2024/sprint-kickoff/2024-05-10-Flow-Sprint-Kickoff.md

 - Unblocked JVM SDK artifact publishing GH automation which took several fiddly days of back and forth to figure out
 - Added one of the FF nodes to the QuickNode load balancer to enable easier testing and debugging of new Access node features with real user traffic.
+- After over a year of development, flow-go stable-cadence (Cadence 1.0) branch [merged to master](https://github.com/onflow/flow-go/pull/5856)!
+- All planned and requested breaking changes in C1.0 delivered in the latest preview release, unblocking devs to test they migration to C1.0.
+- Fixed all known issues with C1.0 and Atree inlining state migrations.
+- EVM updated to latest release and functional on Previewnet - All EVM changes needed for Testnet upgrade to Crescendo completed.
+- Positive community feedback on new proposal for Testnet upgrade process to Crescendo, using transaction failure mode for transactions importing unstaged contracts.

 ### General updates